miracuse/miracuse.github.io/docs/more_resources/magic/example_magic.md

 > Allows for limited control and manifestation of earth.

--   _Stone Pillar_: Strike an enemy by forcing a thin pillar of stone to erupt from the ground into their body.
+-   _Stone Pillar_: Strike an enemy by forcing a thin pillar of stone to erupt from the ground and into their body.

 -   _Mold Earth_: Reshape dirt or stone, creating tunnels and earthenware.

--   _Break_: Sunder the ground, sending dirt flying into the air and making movement difficult.
+-   _Break_: Shatter the ground into uneven terrain, sending dirt flying into the air and making movement difficult.

 > Spells